 How Much Do You Need for Reserve Funds?

 There’s no set amount for an HOA reserve fund.
 The answer to this question will depend on several factors including the number of assets in the community and the condition of these assets.
 In order to determine the amount needed, HOAs should conduct a reserve study.

 A reserve study inspects HOA assets and finances to come up with a long-term schedule of potential repairs and costs.
 A reserve study company will estimate the necessity, timing, and cost of replacement and repairs to all common areas in the coming 20 to 30 years.
-This will tell you how much is needed for your HOA reserve funds.
+This will tell you how much you need for your HOA reserve funds.

 Reserve studies should be conducted by a professional every 3 to 5 years.
-There are many factors that can affect the lifespan of your assets, so the reserve study should be updated before making any financial decisions.
+There are many factors that affect the lifespan of your assets, so make sure the reserve study is updated before making any financial decisions.